 1 Is your company a member of any trade and chamber or association?
-If Yes, Name only those major ones that your business deals with: The Company is a member of the following associations: 1.
-Microfinance Institutions Network (MFIN) 2.
-Sa-Dhan 3.
-Association of Karnataka Microfinance Institutions 4.
-Federation of Karnataka Chamber of Commerce and Industry 2 Have you advocated/ lobbied through above associations for the advancement or improvement of public good?
+If Yes, Name only those major ones that your business deals with: The Company is a member of the following 2 Have you advocated/ lobbied through above associations for the advancement or improvement of public good?
 Yes/No; if yes specify the broad areas (drop box: Governance and Administration, Economic Reforms, Inclusive Development Policies, Energy security, Water, Food Security, Sustainable Business Principles, Others) MFIN and Sa-Dhan carry out MFI industry advocacy and are part of policy making related to MFI Industry.